DSACMS/npd_vrdc_python_projects/README.md

 The projects should generally be implemented using [plainerflow](https://github.com/DSACMS/ndh_plainerflow) so that they will be portable between SQL based systems.

-It is possible that some of these systems will be need to be executed in SAS ProcSQL or FedSQL, or snowflake notebooks but the default environment will be databricks notebooks.
+It is possible that some of these systems will be need to be executed in SAS ProcSQL or FedSQL, or snowflake notebooks but the default environment will be databricks notebooks for VRDC and snowflake workbooks for IDR.